Jesse Pomeroy: Attacks

 Between 1871 and Fall 1872, Pomeroy is known to have committed a minimum of nine attacks on children.
-His victims were prepubescent boys, ranging in age from 4 to 10, all from Charleston area.
-Victims were lured by Pomeroy into isolated areas or abandoned buildings through various methods.
+His victims were prepubescent boys, ranging in age from 4 to 10, all from the Charlestown area.
+The victims were lured by Pomeroy into isolated areas or abandoned buildings through various methods.
 Once his victims were alone, they were overpowered; they were then stripped naked and tied, and their mouths were stuffed with a handkerchief.
 Once restrained, the victims were beaten and tortured with sticks or rope, with Pomeroy sometimes masturbating in front of them.

 On February 21, 1872, a seven-year-old named Tracy Hayden of Chelsea was beaten and left on Powder Horn Hill.
 On May 20, an eight-year-old boy, Robert Maier, was also beaten and left in an abandoned outhouse in Chelsea.
 On July 22, Johnny Balch was discovered tied up and beaten in an abandoned outhouse on Powder Horn Hill.

 Soon after the third attack, The Boston Globe reported that "the public are considerably excited" about what they described as a "Fiendish Boy" who was violently attacking younger children.

 Around August 2, 1872, Ruth Ann Pomeroy and her children moved from their home in Chelsea to Broadway Street in the South Boston area.
 By this point, Thomas Pomeroy had abandoned his family.

-A fourth attack against a young child occurred August 17, 1872.
+A fourth attack against a young child occurred on August 17, 1872.
 Seven-year-old George Pratt was found beaten by local fishermen in South Boston.
 Barely a month later, on September 11, another seven-year-old boy, Joseph Kennedy, was assaulted.
 He was supposedly lured to a vacant boathouse near the South Boston salt marshes; once there, he was beaten and cut with a pocketknife.

 Six days later, on September 17, railway workers walking along the Hartford and Erie Line in South Boston stumbled upon Robert Gould, a five-year-old boy, who had been tied to a telegraph post near the tracks, beaten, and slashed by a knife.

 A while after the last attack, Pomeroy was walking past South Boston's Police Station Six and decided to look in the window.
 Joseph Kennedy, the child who had been assaulted on September 11, was inside.
 He spotted Pomeroy looking through the window and pointed him out to the officers as his assailant.

 Pomeroy was immediately arrested and readily admitted to being the "boy torturer".
 Eventually, the rest of the children who had been assaulted throughout the year all identified Pomeroy as their attacker.

 On September 21, 1872, Jesse Pomeroy was arraigned and heard in front of Juvenile Court Judge William G. Forsaith.
 The 12-year-old Pomeroy confessed to the attacks, was found guilty, and sentenced to six years at the State Reform School for Boys in Westborough, Massachusetts.